mmluk/DTWTutorial/chapter1.md

 Image('images/dtw_dummy.jpeg')
 ```

 Have a look at the plot that showed up in the viewer.
 Which type of measure would give a greater similarity between red and blue curves, when you use the black vertical lines to compare points?

+In which case will the similarity score be better (i.e. the case where the waves are more similar):
 *** =instructions
-- Is the similarity score for Euclidean matching better
+- Euclidean matching better
-- or DTW matching better
+- DTW matching better

 *** =hint
 - Have a look at the plot.
-Are points in the curves connected by the black lines more or less similar.
+In which case, are points in the curves connected by the black lines more similar.

 *** =sct